SalesforceLabs/SalesforceOrderManager/README.md

 # Salesforce Order Manager

-The `Order Manager` Application offers a practical implementation of order management processes are handled in Salesforce.
-This is an incremental project and the first distribution will focus on Order to Asset process i.e. creating an asset for Order Items when the related Order is complete.
+The `Order Manager` Application offers a practical implementation of how order management processes are handled in Salesforce.
+This is an incremental project and the first distribution will focus on the Order to Asset process i.e. creating an asset for Order Items when the related Order is completed.

 ## Distribution